Places to See in Henry County

 Henry County/McDonough

-In Henry County/McDonough, you’ll be able to visit Southern Belle Farm, a wholesome family farm with plenty of fun activities that include hayrides, pig races and U-pick seasonal fruits.
+In Henry County/McDonough, you’ll be able to visit Southern Belle Farm, a wholesome family farm with plenty of fun activities that include hayrides, pig races, and U-pick seasonal fruits.

 Located just east of the McDonough downtown district, the Heritage Park Veterans Museum features vehicles, uniforms and artifacts from WWI to the present.
 Tours are guided by military veterans, and the Veterans Wall of Honor is just a short walk across the bridge from the museum.